jlentink/aem/README.md

 ### OSX & Linux
 execute `echo ${PATH}` and validate that */usr/local/bin* is in your current path.
 If in path use `cp aem /usr/local/bin` to place the executable ont he correct spot.
 If not in path add the following line `export PATH="${PATH}:/usr/local/bin"` to your ~/.bash_profile, ~/.profile or ~/.zprofile with your favorite editor.

-Dont forget to set the executable permision. `chmod a+x aem`
+Don't forget to set the executable permission. `chmod a+x aem`